31core/NarrowWay/doc/NarrowWay specification.typ

 #set heading(numbering: "1.")

 = Introduction
-NarrowWay is a symmetric cipher based on Substitution-Permutation Network, with fixed block size of 128, 192 and 256 bits blocks.
+NarrowWay is a symmetric cipher based on Substitution-Permutation Network, with fixed 128, 192 and 256 bits block size and 128, 192 and 256 bits key size.

 The number of rounds for each key size is:
 - 16 rounds for 128 bits